-Youth Celebrate Diversity cordially invites you to attend the 24th annual Cherry Creek Diversity Conference on Saturday, February 4, 2017!
+Youth Celebrate Diversity celebrated the 24th annual Cherry Creek Diversity Conference on Saturday, February 4, 2017.

 At its inception, eighteen schools gathered for what has now grown into the largest diversity conference in the state of Colorado.
-Last year we were pleased to have 84 schools and organizations participating, with a total attendance over 1,000.
+This year we were pleased to have 91 schools and organizations participating, with a total attendance over 1,100.
 This day-long conference is the only statewide conference dealing with issues of diversity entirely planned by and for students.

 While most people associate the word ‘diversity’ with ethnicity or race, the conference deals a wide range of topics including cliques, religion, gender, sexual orientation, physical and mental challenges, multicultural art and music, socio-economic concerns, and teenage social problems.

 The conference’s goals have remained the same over the past 20+ years, though the conference itself changes dynamically each year under the guidance of our Executive Committee, a group of some thirty students and adults who volunteer their time and make all decisions regarding the conference.

 - to promote diversity and understanding within and among students attending Colorado’s public and private high schools;